Vinifera-Developers/Vinifera/docs/User-Interface.md

 ### `[ ]` Place Building

 - Enters the manual placement mode when a building is complete and pending on the sidebar.
-Defaults to `Z`.

 ### `[ ]` Veterancy Filter

 - Cycles through green/veteran/elite units among the initially selected group.
-Defaults to `Y`.

 ### `[ ]` Health Level Filter

 - Cycles through red/yellow/green HP units among the initially selected group.
-Defaults to `U`.

 ### `[ ]` Toggle Special Timers

 - Toggles the visibility of Super Weapon timers.
-Defaults to `<none>`.

 ### `[ ]` Repeat Last Building

 - Queue the last structure that was built.
-Defaults to `Ctrl` + `Q` if the new sidebar is enabled, otherwise to `Ctrl` + `Z`.

 ### `[ ]` Repeat Last Infantry

 - Queue the last infantry that was built.
-Defaults to `<none>`.

 ### `[ ]` Repeat Last Unit

 - Queue the last vehicle that was built.
-Defaults to `<none>`.

 ### `[ ]` Repeat Last Aircraft

 - Queue the last aircraft that was built.
-Defaults to `<none>`.

 ### `[ ]` Select Building Tab

 - Switch the command bar to the Building Tab and select the completed building if any.
-Defaults to `Q` if the new sidebar is enabled, otherwise to `<none>`.

 ### `[ ]` Select Infantry Tab

 - Switch the command bar to the Infantry Tab.
-Defaults to `W` if the new sidebar is enabled, otherwise to `<none>`.

 ### `[ ]` Select Vehicles Tab

 - Switch the command bar to the Vehicle Tab.
-Defaults to `E` if the new sidebar is enabled, otherwise to `<none>`.

 ### `[ ]` Select Specials Tab

 - Switch the command bar to the Special Tab.
-Defaults to `R` if the new sidebar is enabled, otherwise to `<none>`.

 ### `[ ]` Jump Camera West

 - Jump the tactical map camera to the west edge of the map.
-Defaults to `Ctrl` + `Left Arrow`.

 ### `[ ]` Jump Camera East

 - Jump the tactical map camera to the east edge of the map.
-Defaults to `Ctrl` + `Right Arrow`.

 ### `[ ]` Jump Camera North

 - Jump the tactical map camera to the north edge of the map.
-Defaults to `Ctrl` + `Up Arrow`.

 ### `[ ]` Jump Camera South

 - Jump the tactical map camera to the north edge of the map.
-Defaults to `Ctrl` + `Down Arrow`.

 ### `[ ]` Scroll North-East

 - Scroll the camera North-East.
-Defaults to `<none>`.

 ### `[ ]` Scroll South-East

 - Scroll the camera South-East.
-Defaults to `<none>`.

 ### `[ ]` Scroll South-West

 - Scroll the camera South-West.
-Defaults to `<none>`.

 ### `[ ]` Scroll North-West

 - Scroll the camera North-West.
-Defaults to `<none>`.

 ### `[ ]` Previous Track

 - Plays the previous music track.
-Defaults to `[`.

 ### `[ ]` Next Track

 - Plays the next music track.
-Defaults to `]`.

 ![image](https://user-images.githubusercontent.com/73803386/123566309-4ade4600-d7b7-11eb-9b77-5c9de7959822.png)